From hydro to jet quenching, coalescence and hadron cascade: a coupled approach to solving the $R_{AA}\otimes v_2$ puzzle

-Shower partons that do not coalesce will hadronize through string fragmentation using PYTHIA8~\cite{Sjostrand:2007gs} with tuned strangeness suppression~\cite{[][{We tune the Lund string parameter {\tt probStoUD}=0.4, which controls the suppression of $s$ quark pair production relative to $u,d$ quarks in the string fragmentation, to reproduce the $K/\pi$ ratio in minimum-bias p-p collisions at $\sqrt{s}=$5.02 TeV~\cite{Acharya:2018orn}.}]strange}.
-Strings are constructed by connecting shower partons in a way that minimizes all the pairwise distances $\Delta R=\sqrt{(\Delta \eta)^2 + (\Delta \phi)^2}$ between partons' pseudorapidity $\eta$ and azimuthal angle $\phi$~\cite{Kumar:2019bvr}.
+Shower partons that do not coalesce will hadronize through string fragmentation using PYTHIA8~\cite{Sjostrand:2007gs} with tuned strangeness suppression~\cite{[{We tune the Lund string parameter {\tt probStoUD}=0.4, which controls the suppression of $s$ quark pair production relative to $u,d$ quarks in the string fragmentation, to reproduce the $K/\pi$ ratio in minimum-bias p-p collisions at $\sqrt{s}=$5.02 TeV~\cite{Acharya:2018orn}.}]strange}.
+We adopt a colorless hadronization scheme \cite{Kumar:2019bvr} for these shower partons that should have lost their original color configurations and form strings with the distances $\Delta R=\sqrt{(\Delta \eta)^2 + (\Delta \phi)^2}$ of neighboring parton pairs minimized.
 Finally, the Ultra-relativistic Quantum Molecular Dynamics (UrQMD)~\cite{Bass:1998ca, Bleicher:1999xi} model is used to perform hadronic rescatterings and resonance decays in the hadronic stage of the system until kinetic freeze-out.

 {\it 4.
 Nuclear modification of hadron spectra}: Using CoLBT-hydro with the inclusion of quark coalescence and hadronic afterburner, we calculate hadron spectra from low to intermediate and high $p_T$ in A+A collisions.
 Shown in Fig.~\ref{fig:raa} are CoLBT-hydro results on the nuclear modification factor $R_{AA}(p_T)$ of charged hadron spectra~\cite{[][{Experimental data on the hadron spectra in p+p collision at $\sqrt{s_{NN}}$=5.02 TeV~\cite{Acharya:2018qsh} are used as the baseline for the model calculations of $R_{AA}$.}]ppdata} which describe reasonably well the experimental data \cite{Acharya:2018qsh} for 10-20\% and 40-50\% Pb+Pb collisions at $\sqrt{s_{NN}}=5.02$ GeV.
+Only statistical uncertainties in the CoLBT-hydro results are shown as solid bands.
 To illustrate the different hadron production mechanisms underlying $R_{AA}(p_T)$ in different $p_T$ regions, we show in Fig.~\ref{fig:spectraall} (a) $p_T$ spectra of charged hadrons in 10-20\% and 40-50\% and (b) identified pion ($\pi$), kaon ($K$) and proton ($p$) spectra from CoLBT-hydro in 40-50\% Pb+Pb collisions as compared to the experimental data \cite{Acharya:2018qsh,Acharya:2019yoi}.
 Also shown are contributions from hydro (dashed), parton coalescence (dot-dashed) and fragmentation (dotted) in CoLBT results.

 In CoLBT-hydro, hadron spectra are dominated by the hydro contribution below $p_T<2$ GeV/$c$ where $R_{AA}$ increases rapidly with $p_T$ due to the strong radial flow from the hydrodynamic expansion until it peaks at $p_T\approx 2$ GeV/$c$.
 At intermediate $2<p_T<6$ GeV/$c$, $R_{AA}$ decreases from its peak value due to the onset of contributions from parton coalescence and fragmentation in which hadron spectrum are suppressed due to parton energy loss.
 At large $p_T>8$ GeV/$c$ where fragmentation prevails, $R_{AA}$ is determined by the energy dependence of the parton energy loss and the initial jet spectra.